Ricordy/SL-SmartContracts/README.md

 - CEO - The CEO can reassign other roles and change the addresses of our dependent smartcontracts.
 It is also the only role that can unpause the platform or any specific contract.
 It is initially set to the address that deployed the smart contract, in the contract constructor.
 - CFO - The CFO is the role that manages all funds in the platform.
 It is responsible for withdrawing the entry fees, also withdraws the funds from all investment contracts as well as the subsequent refill of the contracts.
 - User - The user can mint a Membership card.
 Without the Membership card, the user will not be allowed to do anything else
 - Membership carded user - A user with a Membership card.
 This user is able to interact with every level 1 investment.
-By progressing each level, the user is able to invest in same level cars, without losing the ability to invest in lower levels.
+By progressing to each level, the user is able to invest in same-level cars, without losing the ability to invest in lower levels.
-- Allowed contracts (abstract actor) - This actor is responsible for management of funds in SLLogics contract.
+- Allowed contracts (abstract actor) - This actor is responsible for the management of funds in SLLogics contract.
 This role is given to SLCore in order to deal with the payments (the funds are stored in SLLogics), as well as updating the Membership card price when a new batch is released.

 <!-- TOC --><a name="features-"></a>
 ### Features 🕊